-The buta-1,3-diene molecule is often written as CH_2 =CH-CH= CH_2 , with alternating single and double bonds.
+The buta-1,3-diene molecule is often written CH_2 =CH-CH= CH_2 , with alternating single and double bonds.
 Nevertheless, its chemical reactivity is not consistent with this description and the π electrons are better described by a distribution along the three bonds:

-This system can be modeled as a 1D box (i.e. infinite well) where the electrons are free.
-The energy of an electron in an infinite well of length L is: $E_n = \frac{n^2 h^2}{8m_e L^2}$, where n is a non-zero positive integer.
+This system can be modeled as a 1D box (infinite well in one dimension) where the electrons are free.
+The energy of an electron in an infinite well of length L is:

+$$E_n = \frac{n^2 h^2}{8m_e L^2}$$ where n is a non-zero positive integer.

 1. Two different models are studied.
-Sketch the three lowest-energy levels E_n for each model in the respective diagrams, showing how the relative energy levels differ within and between models.
+Sketch at least the three lowest-energy levels E_n for each model in the respective diagrams, showing how the relative energy levels differ within and between models.